EugWongy/eugwongy.github.io/resources.md

 ---
 layout: page
-title: Publicly Available Databases
+title: Publicly available databases
-subtitle: Publicy available databases
+subtitle: Australian and international publicly available databases ready for data analysis
 ---
 My aim here is to compile a list of publicly available databases which relate to common social and welfare groups or organistions.
+These databases are ready for analysis and I use them myself for analysis with the aim that findings from these data can  help someone out there make evidence based decisions or an informed choice for a better outcome.

 ### Australian Road Deaths Database